-Searching for the Commanders next quarterback
+Searching for the Commanders’ next quarterback

 Experience: 5 seasons (4 as a starter)

-Status: Unrestricted free agent.
+Status: Unrestricted free agent

 Why him: The No. 2 overall pick in the 2017 draft helped the Chicago Bears to two playoff appearances and played in a Pro Bowl, providing reason to believe that if put in the right situation, he could become a consistent and reliable starter.

 Why not: Trubisky has failed to live up to his draft status, and it’s fair to wonder if he lacks confidence as a result of his play and his experience in Chicago.
 He spent last season as Josh Allen’s backup in Buffalo.
-Though five years in, he’s still a work in progress, and Washington needs consistency now.
+Although he’s five years in, he’s still a work in progress, and Washington needs consistency now.

 Key stat: 8 — Trubisky’s pass attempts in 2021, one of which was an interception.

-Offensive fit: Among the concerns is Trubisky’s struggles with the deep ball and often poor decision-making.
+Offensive fit: Among the concerns are Trubisky’s struggles with the deep ball and his often poor decision-making.
 But he can make plays with his feet, and with a sound offensive line and productive run game, he could be a good fit in Washington.

 What they’re saying: “When given the opportunity to play, whether it was in preseason or the regular season, he did a phenomenal job,” Bills Coach Sean McDermott said at the combine. “...I think it’s unrealistic to think that we’re going to be able to have him back, but I want him to go on and do great things for him and his family, which I know he’s going to do.”